lamdu/hypertypes/README.md

 * `Tree Pure Expr` is a type synonym for `Pure ('AHyperType Expr)`
 * `Pure` is the simple pass-through/identtiy fix-point
-* The above is quite verbose with a lot of `Pure` and parentheses
+* The above is quite verbose with a lot of instances of `Pure` and parentheses

 To write examples and tests more consicely, the `HasHPlain` class, along with a `TemplateHaskell` generator for it, exists: